 Is Karan Patel’s Wife Ankita Bhargava Pregnant?
-The Actress Responds In A Witty Way!
+Actress Responds In A Witty Way!

 Television actors Karan Patel and Ankita Bhargava, who got married on May 3, 2015, are all set to embrace parenthood soon.
 Apparently, Ankita is six months pregnant.
-It has to be recalled that Karan's name was doing the rounds regarding his participating in the controversial reality show Bigg Boss 13.
+It has to be recalled that Karan's name was doing the rounds regarding his participation in the controversial reality show Bigg Boss 13.
 But he didn't take up Bigg Boss 13 just to be with his wife Ankita during her most important stage of life.

 A source was quoted by IWMBuzz as saying, "We all know that Ankita had a miscarriage.
 However, the couple is rock solid in their relationship and is set to embrace parenthood soon.
 He (Karan Patel) wants to be with his wife."